Wildlife to feature on our next series of banknotes

 • innovation: This theme could be depicted by images of important advancements, technologies, discoveries or ideas developed in the UK.

-• In deciding what theme to use, we will consider the following criteria:
+• In deciding what theme to use, we considered the following criteria:

 • symbolises the UK: The theme should have a direct link to, and therefore represent the UK, eg celebrating individuals from a range of fields and backgrounds who are important to UK history or specific landscapes and landmarks from different parts of the UK.